awesome-astra/docs/docs/pages/tools/integration/apache-beam-google-dataflow.md

     **I/O Connectors**

-    Apache Beam I/O connectors provide read and write transforms for the most popular data storage systems so that Beam users can benefit from native optimised connectivity.
-With the available I/Os, Apache Beam pipelines can read and write data from and to an external storage type in a unified and distributed way.
+    Apache Beam I/O connectors provide read and write transforms for the most popular data storage systems so that Beam users can benefit from natively optimised connectivity.
+With the available I/Os, Apache Beam pipelines can read and write data to and from an external storage type in a unified and distributed way.

-    > **Integration with DataStax Astra we will leverage or get inspiration from both built-in`CassandraIO` and `PulsarIO`**.
-Now specifities of Astra requires a dedicated **`AstraIO`**.
+    > **Integration with DataStax Astra is inspired by the built-in `CassandraIO` and `PulsarIO` connectors**.
+This integration leverages a new **`AstraIO`** connector.

     **Runners**